davidmingueza98/chatbot-compiler/README.md

 # chatbot-compiler
 Compiler for a custom Chatbot language.
+The Chatbot can make questions and list possible answers to gather the response.
-The Chatbot consits in a set of structured conversations that have answers and questions.
+The language is defined in a set of structured conversations that have answers and questions.

 ## Installation
 Compile the program before using it.
 You need: